 The length of the course, 1,060 yards, was determined by George W. Cobb, with significant contributions from Roberts himself in the design process.
 The par-3 course opened for play in 1958.
 In 1960, the first such competition was held, and Sam Snead emerged victorious.

 - The field includes both Tournament competitors and non-competing former champions.
 They make their way around the small, nine-hole circuit in the northeastern section of the Augusta National grounds.
-Each of the holes features a picturesque view of either DeSoto Springs Pond or Ike’s Pond, and they span a distance of 70 yards to 140 yards.
+Each of the holes features a picturesque view of either DeSoto Springs Pond or Ike’s Pond, spaning 70 yards to 140 yards.
 Ninety-four holes-in-ones have been accomplished thus far, with a record nine occurring in 2016.

-- A series of three-hole rounds will be played, with the person who has the lowest score after each game being eliminated.
+- A series of three-hole rounds will be played, with the person with the lowest score after each game being eliminated.
 The victor is the final remaining contestant.
 The winner is the player who, after nine holes, has the lowest score in relation to par.

 - According to legend, the Par- 3 Contest champion has never gone on to win the Masters in the same year.
 However, not all players in a Par three tournament report their scores.
-Some golfers take it easy as they saunter down the front nine, while others enjoy having their caddies try a chip, pitch, or tap-in putt every once in a while.
+Some golfers take it easy as they saunter down the front nine, while others enjoy having their caddies try a chip, pitch, or tap-in putt occasionally.

 - The players dress their toddlers up as caddies and have them try to carry golf clubs.
 This event makes you feel good because it is so adorable.
 Anyone who sees a toddler wearing a tiny Augusta National jumpsuit and maintaining a small bag or handling a flagpole twice their height is sure to smile.